Carol Barnett (b. 23 May 1949) is an American composer.

-Carol Barnett (born 23 May 1949) is an American composer.
-Her music has been called audacious and engaging.
+Ms. Barnett’s music has been called audacious and engaging.
 Her varied catalog includes works for solo voice, piano, chorus, diverse chamber ensembles, orchestra, and wind ensemble.
-She was awarded the 2003 Nancy Van de Vate International Prize for Opera for her chamber opera, Snow, and Meeting at Seneca Falls was featured at the 2006 Diversity Festival in Red Wing, MN.
-Other recent works include The World Beloved: A Bluegrass Mass for VocalEssence and Monroe Crossing, Song of Perfect Propriety for the Cornell University Women’s Chorus, Music for Heroines for soprano and harp, and Tirana for the College Band Directors National Association, Minnesota Chapter.
+She was awarded the 2003 Nancy Van de Vate International Prize for Opera for her chamber opera, Snow, and Meeting at Seneca Falls was featured at the 2006 Diversity Festival in Red Wing, Minn.
+Other recent works include The World Beloved: A Bluegrass Mass for VocalEssence and Monroe Crossing, Song of Perfect Propriety for the Cornell University Women’s Chorus.

 Works for Winds

 - Overture: Southeast Sunday (1996)

 - Prelude and Romp (2008)

 - Tirana (2005)

 - The Horizon Leans Forward..., compiled and edited by Erik Kar Jun Leung, GIA Publications, 2021, p.
 253.